caozhichongchong/snp_finder/README.md

 ### pre-assembly
 As a default, snp_finder automatically assembles genomes from WGS samples.\
 To use pre-assembled genomes, you could put them in the same folder of WGS samples and rename them into 'donor_species_gXXXX.fasta'.
+### required tools
+As a default, snp_finder can find the tools in the default $PATH.\
+Otherwise, please provide the absolute PATH to the tools.

 ## Output!
 ### PE genes and sequences
 * lineages are named as *specis_cluster_number.donor.donor_name*